BestTimesToVisit.com Logo

 packing

-Berlin's weather can be unpredictable, so pack layers.
-Even in summer, evenings can get chilly.
-Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.
-A reusable water bottle is also a must, to stay hydrated and save money.
+Pack layers!
+Berlin's weather can be unpredictable, so pack clothing that can be easily layered.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+Don't forget a reusable water bottle – you can refill it at many public fountains.

 Weather Details